mlphs/mlphs.github.io/_portfolio/project3.md

 </p>

 <p align="left">
-If the total charge was above its threshold, it would send a send an electric signal to turn on a light.
-(Yes, that's a triangle!)
+If the total charge was above its threshold, it would send a send an electric signal to turn on a light. <br>
+>> Yes, that's a triangle!
 </p>

 <p align="left">
-But, if the electric charge was too weak to hit the threshold, the machine would not do anything, and the light would not turn on.
-(No, that's not a triangle!)
+But, if the electric charge was too weak to hit the threshold, the machine would not do anything, and the light would not turn on. <br>
+>> No, that's not a triangle!
 </p>

 <p align="left">